AJprogramming123/AJprogramming123/README.md

 **Tech enthusiast (Developer/Student/Creator)**

 I am currently a student at Florida International University (FIU).
-I recently graduated with my associate degree in Computer Information Technology and developed a passion for web design after taking a course in C and two courses in Java, and from practices convincing me that this is the path for me.
+I recently graduated with my associate degree in Computer Information Technology and developed a passion for development after taking a course in C and two courses in Java, and from practices convincing me that this is the path for me.

-I am learning and sharpening my skills through self-projects, FreeCodeCamp, DataCamp, CompTIA certifications, and more.
-I continuously pursue my goal to become a full-stack developer and aim to become a strong front-end developer before graduating with my bachelor's degree in Information Technology.

 <hr>